 - Camp ends at 5:00 p.m. daily

 Our priority is to ensure your child is eating nutritious foods and developing healthy eating habits.
 Please notify us if your child has any food allergies or dietary restrictions.

 - If there are multiple children from one family, please provide each child with a separate lunch

 - We will notify you if we are concerned with the nutrition level of your child’s lunches

 - PLEASE, do not send candy, soda, or gum with your child, these items will be set aside and sent home

 - Label your child’s sack lunch, lunch box, or any other food containers you send

 Storage for Personal Items

-Children may store their coats, gym shoes, and backpacks on specified shelves in the kitchen.
-To be prepared for daily walking fieldtrips and hiking, children will need to keep a backpack with supplies at the Rec.
-Center.
+Children may store their coats, gym shoes, and backpacks on specified shelves in the Rec Center.
+To be prepared for daily walking fieldtrips and hiking, children will need to keep a backpack with supplies at the Rec Center.

 HIKING SUPPLIES must include (will keep at Rec.
 Center and label everything):